-Please note that the university's Writing Center also has some nice tips on how to avoid plagiarism: http://www.wisc.edu/writing/Handbook/QPA_plagiarism.html.
+Please note that the university's Writing Center also has some nice tips on how to avoid plagiarism:

-See this link, in particular: http://writing.wisc.edu/Handbook/QuotingSources.html
+https://writing.wisc.edu/handbook/assignments/quotingsources/

-Please note that I will assume, in 100% of cases that might emerge, that you know what plagiarism and unethical behavior is, and that you are aware of all of the UW-Madison-related rules about it.
-I will also check for plagiarism based on our saved collection of past assignments and online plagiarism checkers.
+We will assume, in 100% of cases that might emerge, that you know what plagiarism and unethical behavior is, and that you are aware of all of the UW-Madison-related rules about it.
+We will check for plagiarism based on our saved collection of past assignments and online plagiarism checkers.